Act of Consecration to the Sacred Heart of Jesus: Fátima's 24 countries consecration

 Consecration of Portugal, Spain and 22 other countries by Cardinal António Marto on March 25, 2020, in Fátima.

 On 25 March 2020, during the global pandemic of COVID-19, Cardinal Antonio Marto renewed the consecration of Portugal and Spain to the Hearts of Jesus and Mary, and added the names of 22 other countries, some of which were consecrated for the first time.
 The act of consecration took place in the Sanctuary of Our Lady of Fátima in Fátima.
 The Portuguese bishops invited the heads of other national bishops' conferences to request that their nations be added to the list.
 In addition to Spain and Portugal, the other 22 countries consecrated at the request of their respective episcopal conferences were: Albania, Bolivia, Colombia, Costa Rica, Cuba, Slovakia, Guatemala, Hungary, India, Mexico, Moldova, Nicaragua, Panama, Paraguay, Peru, Poland, Kenya, the Dominican Republic, Romania, Tanzania, East Timor and Zimbabwe.

+United States of America

+On June 11, 2026, on occasion of the 250th anniversary of the Declaration of Independence, U.S. bishops formally consecrated the nation to the Sacred Heart of Jesus.